-Priority Agency Request Explanation Location 1/17 DHS Other request for services for the homeless DHS should work closely with HPD to fund much needed housing for the most vulnerable of our residents.
-We ask this request be given the necessary funding and highest priority in the Five Year Plan Community Wide 12/17 DHS Upgrade existing facilities for the homeless Provide funding for air conditioning in all homeless shelters.
-Community Wide 17/17 DFTA Other senior center program requests Fund the bathroom repair at Stanley Isaacs.
-Stanley Isaacs CS DFTA Renovate or upgrade a senior center We ask the request for kitchen renovation including an industrial dishwasher for Stanley Isaacs be completed as soon as possible.
-Stanley Isaacs Senior Center 415 E 93rd St
+Priority Agency Request Explanation Location 1/14 DHS Other request for services for the homeless DHS should work closely with HPD to fund much needed housing for the most vulnerable of our residents.
+We ask that this request be given the necessary funding and highest priority in the Five-Year Plan.
+10/14 DHS Upgrade existing facilities for the homeless Provide funding for air conditioning in all homeless shelters.